11 Medical Assistant Resume Samples for 2026

 Focus mostly on hard skills while incorporating a few particularly relevant soft skills.
 Include 6 to 10 resume-relevant skills for your medical assistant resume, such as:

-- Infectious Disease Mitigation and HIPAA compliance: Being aware of regulations, laws, and best practices to keep patient information safe while reducing the risk of contracting or spreading disease.
+• Chronic Disease Management and HIPAA compliance: Being aware of regulations, laws, and best practices to keep patient information safe while reducing the risk of contracting or spreading disease.
 Hiring managers won’t overlook these hard skills.

-- Bilingual: Do you know Spanish, A.S.L., or Arabic?
-Share this hard skill, as it’s always in high demand in healthcare.
+• Bilingual: Do you know Spanish, A.S.L., or Arabic?
+Share this hard skill, as it’s always in high demand in healthcare, and it’s especially valuable for patient communication in clinical settings.

-- Compassionate care: This is a soft skill, but it’s important that the focus of all of your work as a medical assistant is on the health and well-being of your patients.
+• Compassionate care: This is a soft skill, but it’s important that the focus of all of your work as a medical assistant is on the health and well-being of your patients, with empathy and strong communication at the core.

 How and when to add education, certs, projects, interests, and hobbies

 Becoming a medical assistant has a few different educational routes.
-Some employers are satisfied with on-the-job training experience, while others seek applicants with one-year certificates or an associate’s degree.
-Legally, there are no formal training requirements to become a medical assistant.
+Some employers are satisfied with on-the-job training experience, while others seek applicants with one-year certificates or an associate’s degree, such as an Associate of Applied Science in medical assisting.

 When listing your education, avoid including too many details unless you’re a recent graduate with limited work experience.
 As you gain work experience, you can reduce details about your education, including only your most advanced education level.

-Though not required by all employers, most prefer CPR and First Aid Certification; if you have your Certified Medical Assistant Certification (AAMA), include it.
+Though not required by all employers, most prefer CPR and First Aid Certification; if you have your Certified Medical Assistant Certification (AAMA), include it, and note that CMA recertification requires 60 hours every five years.
 Like Certified Phlebotomy Technician (CASC), other specialized certifications will make your resume even more impressive.

 Wow employers with your most impressive certs.